iarna/cli/README.md

 should return a promise, that when resolved indicates that your program is complete.

-Your entry point function should look like this:
+Your entry point function can be named anything, but it needs to return a promise and it takes arguments like this:

 `main(opts, arg1, arg2, …, argn) → Promise`